Gold steady as investors weigh Mideast risks ahead of Fed decision

 Gold prices held steady on Wednesday as investors stayed on the sidelines, assessing the economic impact of the Middle East conflict ahead of the U.S. Federal Reserve's policy decision.

-The Fed is widely expected to hold rates steady for a second straight meeting when it announces its policy decision later in the day.
+Meanwhile, central banks in the UK, the euro zone, Japan, Canada, Switzerland, and Sweden meet this week in their first decisions since the start of the Iran war.

-Oil prices stayed above $100 a barrel, as Iranian attacks on the United Arab Emirates deepened fears over the global supply outlook.
+Oil prices stayed above $100 a barrel, as Iranian attacks on the UAE deepened fears over the global supply outlook.

 "We may see these oil prices coming down gently, but with that geopolitical risk premium still intact, then that could see some bargain hunting for gold," said Wong.